MetaBiom

 • - Decreases in the bacterially fermented metabolites of glycans, SCFAs, have been associated with IgE-mediated food #Allergy, providing an example of how dietary-driven microbiota changes can influence human health and disease

-• [#High-fiber diet] - Fiber-rich diets > maintain a healthy, diverse microbiome > beneficial metabolites such as short-chain fatty acids (SCFAs) > promote mucus and antimicrobial peptides production > maintain intestinal barrier integrity > robust immunity.
+• [#High fibre diet] - Fiber-rich diets > maintain a healthy, diverse microbiome > beneficial metabolites such as short-chain fatty acids (SCFAs) > promote mucus and antimicrobial peptides production > maintain intestinal barrier integrity > robust immunity.

 • [1.11] [#Diabetes Type 2